Visual and Design Vocabulary

 asymmetrical, or radial arrangement of the visual elements.

-rhythm, visual interest, and control of the viewers eye direction throughout a
+leads to rhythm, visual interest, and control of the viewers eye direction

-Scale/ Proportion: refers to the relative scale or size of one form in relationship to another form.
+Scale/ Proportion: refers to the relative scale of one form in relationship to another form.

 Directional Forces: refers to how visual elements are arranged to control viewer eye direction.